rhezab/smile/docs/deploying.md

 > Consider this typical research project evolution: First you develop an experiment and maybe collect some pilot data.
 Next, you refine the experiment based on the pilot and run a full pre-registered design.
 Next, you have followup questions and run several subsequent versions.
 The key question is which versions should we keep around on the deployment server?

-The idea in **🫠 Smile** is to use the structure of GitHub repos to help organize the versions of your files as well as keep the data linked to the code that generated it.
+The idea in <SmileText/> is to use the structure of GitHub repos to help organize the versions of your files as well as keep the data linked to the code that generated it.
 To do this we use an adapation of [semantic versioning](https://semver.org).
 You've probably seen software with versions like 1.0.1 or 2.3.12.
 This is known as semantic versioning and has the general format `MAJOR.MINOR.PATCH`.
 Major versions make incompatible API changes.
 Minor versions are incremented when you add functionality/features in a backward-compatible manner.
 And patches increment when you make backward-compatible bug features.

 The sequential, number-based system makes sense for simple software projects where there is one "product".
 However, in behavioral research, we often have multiple development paths (experiments) and they have conceptual meanings that are not well served by a numbering system.

 ![branching nature of experiments](./images/branchingexps.png)

-Instead, **🫠 Smile** uses GitHub as a project organizing tool.
+Instead, <SmileText/> uses GitHub as a project organizing tool.

 ### Using GitHub as a project organizing tool